open-compensation-token-license/license-token-website/wikisrc/nft-sustainability.md

 The good news is that the blockchain and crypto community is aware of these sustainability issues and is actively exploring solutions.
 The transition of Ethereum to a PoS system, known as Ethereum 2.0, is a monumental step towards reducing energy consumption.
 Unlike PoW, which relies on competitive mining to validate transactions, PoS enables validators to create new blocks based on the number of coins they hold and are willing to 'stake' as collateral.
 This drastically reduces the computation needed, thereby minimizing energy use and carbon emissions.

 Apart from Ethereum 2.0, various blockchain platforms are prioritizing sustainability by either adopting energy-efficient consensus mechanisms or offsetting their carbon footprint.
 For instance, Algorand, Tezos, and Flow are examples of blockchains that employ PoS or similar low-energy mechanisms, promising a more sustainable approach to NFTs.
+To learn more about different types of blockchains, visit [Types of Blockchains](https://www.license-token.com/wiki/types-of-blockchains).

 Moreover, some artists and NFT marketplaces are cognizant of their environmental impact and are proactively seeking to offset it.
 Platforms like Nifty Gateway have pledged to become carbon-negative, investing in reforestation projects and renewable energy credits to compensate for the emissions they generate.
 These efforts highlight a growing trend in the industry to balance innovation with sustainability.
+For insights into NFT marketing, check [What is NFT Marketing](https://www.license-token.com/wiki/what-is-nft-marketing).

 ## NFT Art and the Role of Creators in Environmental Advocacy